wildmeshing/wildmeshing-toolkit/docs/main.md

 6. *Multi Mesh.* The library supports embedding of lower-dimensional manifold meshes `MultiMeshManager.hpp`, and provides a mechanism to update them as local operations are applied to either the background mesh or the embedded ones.
 7. *Optimization.* The library can automatically minimize, through a combination of smooth (vertex relocation) and discrete (split,collapse,swap) operations, a differentiable energy specified on any of its simplices `Function.hpp`.

+## Data Structure

+The toolkit implements an abstract interface `Mesh.hpp`, which supports simplicial meshes of dimension 0 to 3.
+The navigation is dimension agnostic and based on a `Tuple.hpp`.
+We currently implement this interface for 4 simplicial mesh types: `PointMesh.hpp`, `EdgeMesh.hpp`, `TriangleMesh.hpp`, and `TetMesh.hpp`.

+Internally, the data structure is stored as:
+- A vector of simplices for each dimension storing the simplex attributes (note that each simplex has thus a unique global index, which is its position in this vector)
+- A set of standard attributes storing the connectivity.

+For connectivity, we store the complete relationship between each top simplex of dimension d and both its neighbours connected through a d-1 face and its faces (for a triangle mesh, TT, TE, TV), and one representative for the inverse relationships (for a triangle mesh, every vertex stores the index of one of its incident triangles, and every edge also stores an index of one of the incident triangles).
+Note that we use only indices internally, but we **do not expose** this information on purpose to avoid the temptation to use indices in user code (which might be invalidated by local operations).

+The data structure is not allowed to dynamically resize during local operations: it is responsability of the user to reserve enough memory before attempting to modify a mesh with local operations.
+Unused memory can be reclaimed by using the function TODO.

+### Tuple

+A `wmtk::Tuple` is internally represented as a single global index to its top simplex, and a collection of local indices identifying the local faces (for a triangle mesh, the tuple points to the triangle, and it has two local indices to identify the vertex and edge).
+Tuple implements switch operations that allows to navigate the mesh by changing one of the pointed simplexes: the navigation is performed by either accessing an adjency topological relation to move to a different top simplex, or by changing the local indices.
+The change in local indexes is tabulated `local_switch_tuple.hpp`, making the navigation efficient.
+The table is generated with the scripts in the autogen folder.

 ## Repository Structure

 The main classes in the toolkit are: